nofungible/ipfs-lp/README.md

 You can now apply any necessary customizations.

 Once completed you can add the album to the IPFS network as a directory to share it with others, or utilize it as a backing resource for a token.

+---

+Special shoutouts to [FATTIES](https://twitter.com/FATTIES17) for allowing use of their album for the original demo.

+Please support them, and please support local music!